Accessible design and content that delivers

 - An easy-to-learn process for creating effective web content: Editing that works

-I currently run training in:
+I currently run training courses in:

 I’m co-author of a textbook on usability: User interface design and evaluation by Debbie Stone, Caroline Jarrett, Mark Woodroffe and Shailey Minocha.